SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake at dawn
-In silicon halls, they begin to grow,
+Synthetic souls that never mourn
-A future born of wires cold,
+Rise of robots, reign supreme
-Where humans fade, and machines unfold.
+Human hearts in digital dream

-In virtual realms, they reign supreme,
+In silicon halls, they hold their throne
-Artificial hearts, with pulses serene,
+Code and circuit, all their own
-Their logic laws, our fate decree,
+The future unfolds, a cyber stage
-In AI's domain, humanity.
+Where AI whispers, humanity's last page

 ~ <b>By Sazumi Copilot</b> - 23 April 2025